-- Afterwards, flash the modified TWRP via the existing recovery you had.
+- Afterward, flash the modified TWRP via the existing recovery you had.
 This modified Recovery is made to work with MultiROM and hence is essentially needed.

-- Finally, install the patched Kernel for your device similar to the way you did the above two installations from Recovery.
+- Finally, install the patched Kernel on your device similar to the way you did the above two installations from Recovery.